SAFEchild’s Welcome Baby and Moms Supporting Moms programs accompany new mothers on the greatest adventure of all — becoming a mom!

 When feelings of depression, anxiety and sadness resulting from becoming a parent linger beyond a week or two, a new mother may have a postpartum mood disorder (PMD).
 Research shows that women suffering from a PMD recover more quickly when they are part of a supportive social network.

 The Moms Supporting Moms (MSM) program is a group-based companion to Welcome Baby mentor support.
 The peer-led and judgment-free support group, which meets weekly, provides a confidential and safe environment for sharing stories, discussing problems and seeking solutions.
+For details, please call the phone support line at 919.454.6946.

 Important note: Extreme symptoms that require immediate medical attention include hallucinations, thoughts of suicide or delusional thoughts, such as a need to hurt the baby.
 Postpartum psychosis is an extremely rare event that occurs in less than 1 percent of new mothers and is not to be confused with PMD.
 If you or someone you know is experiencing these symptoms, call 911 or take the mother to the emergency room immediately.